urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 Proofreading is a process in which the cell ensures that it has copied the genetic code correctly in preparation for cell division.
 Without proofreading errors will be common leading to high mutation rates.
-Another big advantage is the size of the organism; the reference stands at 15,206 bases which translates to 15206 bytes or 14.8 KB of memory.
+Another advantage is the size of its genome; the reference stands at 15,206 bases which translates to 15206 bytes or 14.8 KB of memory.

 # Generating a variation graph